IgniteUI/igniteui-documentation/topics/00_IgniteUI_for_jQuery_Overview.md

 ### ASP.NET MVC Templates

-%%ProductName%% includes Visual Studio project templates for ASP.NET MVC 4 and 5.
+%%ProductNameMVC%% includes Visual Studio project templates for ASP.NET MVC 4 and 5.
 These templates provide a starter web application including all required resources to run a web application with Infragistics controls.

 ### Infragistics Themes and ThemeRoller